Comparisons12 min read

 How do Pipedrive and Zoho CRM compare on AI features in 2026?

-Both have invested heavily in AI over the past couple of years.
+Both have invested heavily in AI over the past couple years.
 Pipedrive's AI Sales Assistant proactively surfaces deal insights and recommends next actions — it's simple but genuinely useful from day one.
 Zoho's Zia AI is more powerful overall, with predictive lead scoring, anomaly detection, and even voice commands.
 If AI-driven insights are a real priority for your team, Zoho CRM has the edge — though Zia's best features are locked behind the higher tier plans, which is worth factoring into your cost math.

 Tags